AccordBox/wagtail-tailwind-blog/README.md

 1. Create contact page using Wagtail `FormBuilder`
 1. Build menu, meta tags, sitemap, robots.txt for better SEO.
 1. Build comment system based on `django-contrib-comments` which support `Generic Relations`
-1. Create Frontend project from `python-webpack-boilerplate` and load compiled CSS and JS in Django template.
 1. Use `Tribute.js`, `Axios` to add `Mention` and `Emoji` support to the comment form.
 1. Deploy the production app to DigitalOcean